 Will & Jordan

 Most likely to be spotted in bright overalls helping manage the car parking during Craft Fairs.
+Whether reviving childhood games of hide and seek in the castle rooms, or organising bottomless brunch, they are key players in keeping the social side of Gen 2 alive.

 Matt & Emma

 Matt put his IT skills to the test when masterminding the installation of a Wifi network through much of the castle.
 Though the thick stone walls were not designed for such technology, it has proved itself invaluable.
+Both involved in many ways.

 Brancepeth Castle